A 300 litre solar hot water system provides the majority of the household's water heating needs.

 The electricity meter has been replaced with a smart meter wihch records and displays elecricity consumption and generation every 30 minutes.
-Alice Springs residents can have a smart meter installed through Alice Solar City a part of the Cost Reflective Tariff trial and solar power installation.
+Alice Springs residents could have a smart meter installed through Alice Solar City as part of the Cost Reflective Tariff trial or BP Solar PV installation.

-An interactive in-house display (IHD) shows current and historical infoatmion regarding elecrricity gneration and consumption.
-The IHD communicates wirelessly witht ehs mart meter, and allows the householder to track their electricity.
-Alice Springs residents taking part in the cost reflective tariff trial have been provided with an IHD.
+An interactive in-house display (IHD) shows current and historical information regarding electricity generation and consumption.
+The IHD communicates wirelessly with the smart meter, and allows the householder to track their electricity use.
+Alice Springs residents taking part in the Cost Reflective Tariff trial have been provided with an IHD.

 This will allow the homeowner to track their electricity use all day, every day, helping them make smarter decisions about when and how they use electricity.

 Read more about these here.

 Water consumption has been reduced by replacing the various original fittings with models that have higher water efficiency.
 The Department of Land Resource Management (LRM) provides rebates on water saving devices and installations including showerheads, washing machines, pool covers, toilet retrofits and more.
 For more information on water efficiency refer to the Water Wise Action in Central Australia booklet.

 The greywater system diverts waste water from the laundry and bathroom to some of the fruit trees on the property.
 This is fed via subsurface irrigation to reduce evaporation and restrict direct human contact wiht the greywater.
 The Department of Land Resource Management provides rebates for the installation of greywater systems.
 For more information on grey water systems refer to the Water Wise Action in Central Australia booklet.